repoze/repoze.who/docs/narr.rst

   time (in seconds), but younger that the timeout, a new cookie will be issued.
 If *timeout* is specified, you must also set *reissue_time* to a lower value.

+  If ``userid_checker`` is provided, it must be a dotted Python name that resolves to a function which accepts a userid and returns a boolean True or False, indicating whether that user exists in a database.
+This is a workaround.
+Due to a design bug in repoze.who, the only way who can check for user existence is to use one or more IAuthenticator plugin ``authenticate`` methods.
+If an IAuthenticator's ``authenticate`` method returns true, it means that the user exists.
+However most IAuthenticator plugins expect *both* a username and a password, and will return False unconditionally if both aren't supplied.
+This means that an authenticator can't be used to check if the user "only" exists.
+The identity provided by an auth_tkt does not contain a password to check against.
+The actual design bug in repoze.who is this: when a user presents credentials from an auth_tkt, he is considered "preauthenticated".
+  IAuthenticator.authenticate is just never called for a "preauthenticated" identity, which works fine, but it means that the user will be considered authenticated even if you deleted the user's record from whatever database you happen to be using.
+However, if you use a userid_checker, you can ensure that a user exists for the auth_tkt supplied userid.
+If the userid_checker returns False, the auth_tkt credentials are considered "no good".

 .. note::
    Using the *include_ip* setting for public-facing applications may